 Now, that I have them relaxed and in a “poetry mood”, we’ll practice a little fun poetry activity.
 These differ each time and basically are what inspires me at that moment.
 I try to keep the writing light and fun and sometimes it is as simple as a freewrite.
 At the end of Poetry Teatime, they can share their poetry or they can keep it to themselves.
 The choice is theirs.

-Party School is another part of the Brave Writer Lifestyle, but it’s not the college-beer-bong-fest you’ve probably heard of before.
-Party School is simply having a party to celebrate the end of a particular area of study.
+Party school is another part of a relaxed Charlotte Mason homeschool, but it’s not the college-beer-bong-fest you’ve probably heard of before.
+What is a party school?
+It is simply having a party to celebrate the end of a particular area of study.
 For example, after a unit where we studied ancient Greece, we had a toga party.
 The kids made Greek foods, Chitons, and Himations, and we feasted around the table while telling Dad and a few cousins all about what we had learned.

-We use Party School in our monthly book clubs.
+We use party schools in our monthly book clubs.
 At the end of the month, the kids come together to discuss the book they just read.
 But, we take our book clubs a little further and add a celebration for the book.
 This involves themed food and activities.
 Some of us have even dressed up as British maids to reinforce a point or two.

 Strewing is a fairly new term in homeschooling and it simply means leaving things out for your children to discover.
 So, your kid’s into space lately.
 How about leaving out a few books about space exploration, maybe a movie about NASA, or even some supplies to create a model galaxy.
 The options are endless.
 This is a part of child-led learning – taking your child’s curiosity and giving it room to grow and giving them ways to explore.